gschier/2d-platformer/README.md

 ## Future Plans

 So far this is just a start, here's a list of things I want to do next:
-- Camera support
+- Sequential level flow
-- Trigger zones
+- More trigger types
-- Lots of other stuff
+- A lot more

 ## Contribution and Questions
 If you would like to contribute you can do one or more of the following